 - Headquarters also has additional divisions with their own organizational charts.
 See here for a complete list.

 - Seniority and rank matter a lot to WA DOC staff, as does maintaining control of narratives about events.
 While jumping the chain of command with a complaint can sometimes ensure or accelerate resolution of an issue, it will also ruffle the feathers of lower ranking staff.
 The long-term consequences for brazenly jumping the chain of command may be passive stonewalling of future requests or overt retaliation.
 The benefits may be a slight improvement in certain systemic problems due to the pressure of supervisory or outside scrutiny.

-- Promotions do not happen on the same timeline for all staff.
-Some staff might work as C.O.s for decades while others climb the ladder more rapidly.
+- Promotions do not happen on the same timeline for all prison employees.
+Some custody employees might work as corrections officers for decades without much in the way of promotion, while others climb the ladder more rapidly.
 In supervisory dynamics, seniority can sometimes informally trump rank.
 For example, a relatively young sergeant is unlikely to be overly assertive when tasked with supervising a cantankerous elderly corrections officer who has held the C.O. position for decades.
 One needs to understand this when seeking assistance from a young supervisor for issues with a subordinate staff member with more seniority.

 Locating Staff Contact Information